-- Policy 5.1: Ensure that oil and gas, and mining ordinances are incorporated into SLDC. - Strategy 5.1.1: Incorporate oil and gas ordinance in SLDC. - Strategy 5.1.2: Incorporate existing mining ordinance to include sand and gravel mining into SLDC. - Policy 5.2: Create a new class of Overlay Zoning District Classifications required for application of Developments of Countywide Impact ("DCIs") including but not limited to oil and gas drilling, mineral excavation, rock, shale, limestone, gravel and sand quarrying, landfills and major land excavations. - Strategy 5.2.1: Establish DCI process for development projects where significant impacts beyond the immediate vicinity of the project are anticipated, including environmental, public facility, land use compatibility, and economic impacts, in order to minimize or mitigate these impacts. - Policy 5.3: Establish a hearing officer process for DCI applications and for beneficial use determinations to avoid potential takings claims. - Policy 5.4: Provide for financing and regulatory mechanisms including adequate public facilities review to determine whether development applications should be approved, denied or conditionally approved through the use of development agreement financing or timing and phasing.
+- Policy 5.1: Ensure that oil and gas, and mining ordinances are incorporated into SLDC. - Strategy 5.1.1: Incorporate oil and gas ordinance in SLDC. - Strategy 5.1.2: Incorporate existing mining ordinance and sand and gravel extraction and processing operations that affect 10 acres or more of land or extract more than 20,000 tons of earth materials, or which utilize blasting into SLDC as a Development of Countywide Impact (DCI). - Policy 5.2: Create a new class of Overlay Zoning District Classifications required for application of Developments of Countywide Impact ("DCIs") including but not limited to oil and gas drilling, mineral excavation, rock, shale, limestone, gravel and sand quarrying, landfills and major land excavations. - Strategy 5.2.1: Support the SLDC process for development projects where significant impacts beyond the immediate vicinity of the project are anticipated, including environmental, public facility, land use compatibility, and economic impacts, in order to minimize or mitigate these impacts. - Policy 5.3: Establish a hearing officer process for DCI applications and for beneficial use determinations to avoid potential takings claims. - Policy 5.4: Provide for financing and regulatory mechanisms including adequate public facilities review to determine whether development applications should be approved, denied or conditionally approved through the use of development agreement financing or timing and phasing.

-- Policy 5.5: Provide for comprehensive zoning of all land in the County, including: base zoning districts, community planning districts, planned development districts, mixed use districts, activity centers and overlay zoning districts. - Policy 5.6: Adopt new supplementary zoning use regulations for solar and wind farms, renewable energy transmission lines, telecommunications, adult uses, signs, junkyards, non-conforming uses, home occupations, airstrips, auto-oriented businesses, group homes, self storage, utilities, affordable, workforce and senior housing.
+- Policy 5.5: Provide for comprehensive zoning based on the zoning map of all land in the County, including: base zoning districts, community planning districts, planned development districts, mixed use districts, activity centers and overlay zoning districts. - Policy 5.6: Adopt new supplementary zoning use regulations for solar and wind farms, renewable energy transmission lines, telecommunications, adult uses, signs, junkyards, non-conforming uses, home occupations, airstrips, auto-oriented businesses, group homes, self storage, utilities, affordable, workforce and senior housing.